Poverty Reduction: Policy and Practice (MSc, PG Dip and PG Cert)

 You will be issued with an Athens password to gain access to the University of London’s online library resources.

 There are numerous opportunities for receiving support from tutors and CeDEP staff throughout the study year.
-Communication is increasingly carried out via email and the CeDEP's tailor-made Online Learning Environment (OLE).
+Communication is increasingly carried out via email and the CeDEP's tailor-made Virtual Learning Environment (VLE).

 It is now easier than ever for students to contact tutors and their peers electronically to gain help and support.
 Tutors are allocated to each module and are available to answer queries, promote discussion and offer feedback during the study year (February to October).

-The OLE provides you with the opportunity to extend your studies by discussing both academic and non-academic issues with tutors and fellow students through the Internet.
+The VLE provides you with the opportunity to extend your studies by discussing both academic and non-academic issues with tutors and fellow students through the Internet.

-The OLE includes a number of learning support features:
+The VLE includes a number of learning support features:

 - student-student and student-tutor interaction